RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/test/jenkins-checklist.md

 Repeat above check for pipeline run on kie server WITH existing user data

-- [ ] Pipeline on Kie server WITH existing user data - additional checks to above
+- [ ] Run Pipeline job on Kie servers that contain containers  - additional checks to above:
   - [ ] Old container removed from server